-Using illegal drugs, controlled substances, or alcohol can have an adverse effect on work performance, jeopardize the safety of colleagues, and constitute a risk to the business and interests of the Company.

-You must not distribute, possess, sell, transfer, use, or be under the influence of alcohol, illegal drugs, or controlled substances on Company property, on Company time, in connection with Company business, or in a manner that may affect the performance of Company responsibilities.
-If alcohol is served during work events, you need to exercise moderation and good judgement, and never drive under the influence of alcohol or over the legal speed limit permitted.
-This will help prevent accidents and injuries to colleagues and other persons, protect our overall business performance, and protect employees from convictions.
+Using illegal drugs, controlled substances or alcohol, can have an adverse effect on performance, jeopardize the safety of colleagues and constitute a risk to the business and interests of the Company.
+You must not distribute, possess, sell, transfer, use or be under the influence of alcohol, illegal drugs or controlled substances on company property, on company time, in connection with company business, or in a manner that may affect performance of company responsibilities.
+If alcohol is served during work events, you need to exercise moderation and good judgement but never drive under the influence of alcohol or over the legal limit permitted.
+This will help prevent accidents and injuries to colleagues and other persons, protect our overall business performance and protect employees from convictions.

-With regard to prescribed medication, you should consult with your medical practitioners or pharmacists prescribing the medication to determine if there are any possible side effects relating to workplace safety and disclose such side effects and use to Human Resources, where required to do so.
+With regard to prescribed medication, you should consult with your medical practitioners or pharmacists prescribing medication, if there are any possible side effects relating to workplace safety and disclose such use to Human Resources, where required to do so.

-As a U.S. Government contractor, we must comply with the Drug Free Workplace Act and applicable local laws.
-While marijuana has been legalized in certain U.S. states and under other initiatives, it is still illegal under U.S. Federal law and does not change our prohibition on the distribution, possession, sales, transfer, or use of that drug.
+We, as a US Government contractor, must comply with the Drug Free Workplace Act and applicable local laws.
+While marijuana has been legalized in certain US States and under other initiatives, it is still illegal under US Federal law and does not change our prohibition on the distribution, possession, sales transfer or use of that drug.